 Fig. 4 A high-level illustration of the Gibson assembly protocol.
 It begins with two separate overlapping DNA strands and ends with a single combined strand with two overhangs.
-Created with BioRender.com.
+Attribution: this figure was created with the software package Biorender.

 3 Write Speeds